 Wow, spoken out of true ignorance.
 Churches are not perfect, they are run by human beings, but i have seen … alot more good and grace and mercy come through the church than our government.
 Here’s food for thought for you all.
 You think preachers have it made?
 Well consider this.
 Because a church is tax exempt they do not pay income or social security taxes on preachers.
 That means it is the preacher’s responsibility to pay both the employer’s portion and their own portion.
 Also unlike you desk jockeys, a church does not pay into preacher’s social security so if a preacher becomes disabled they are pretty much screwed.
 Add on top of that the fact that many churches do not provide benefits, like health insurance, etc. Churches get no government assistance whatsoever, that means they are totally dependent on … you to give donations to pay their bills and pay the pastor, etc. But since you are more concerned with buying a Starbucks latte or an apple Ipad than supporting your local church, alot of churches have to shut their doors.
 Until you have walked a mile in someone’s shoes don’t assume you know anything at all.
 I hope you read this article author man, you make me completely sick.

-I am a self employed individual.
-Every day i wake up wondering why my next paycheck is going to come from.
-I wonder if God will provide me some business today, and on top of that worry about my competition (unlike a church).
-If i were to be disabled in any way, probably the only job i could get is at a church.
+I am a self-employed individual.
+Every day I wake up wondering where my next paycheck is going to come from.
+I wonder if God will provide me with some business today, and on top of that worry about my competition (unlike a church).
+If I were to be disabled in any way, probably the only job I could get is at a church.
 I started my business with no income or contracts, with no customer base or initial converts.

 I do not have a health, nor retirement plan.
 I pay full state and federal taxes on my sales and income (unlike a church), and also have to pay for social security for myself and as an employer.

-My wife and I own 2 cars over 10 years old, and have worked hard to pay them off.
-I have a silverado loaded with nothing(nope not even power windows), and a toyota camry with over 190,000 miles (praying that it will go to at least 250,000).
-I have a 32? old school box TV, and i do not pay for cable.
-I have 1000 sq ft home with 1 child now and 1 on the way.
+My wife and I own 2 cars over 10 years old and have worked hard to pay them off.
+I have a Silverado loaded with nothing(nope not even power windows), and a Toyota Camry with over 190,000 miles (praying that it will go to at least 250,000).
+I have a 32″ old-school box TV, and I do not pay for cable.
+I have a 1000 sq ft home with 1 child now and 1 on the way.

 I do not apologize if the blog article offended you or if it seemed too radical.
 Once again, i didn’t write my experiences to play my trumpet.
 I could care less about what people think.